-Thanks to Grandma's favorite Christmas gift recipes, you can make affordable, homemade gifts that not only look attractive and enticing, but they taste even better.
-Imagine giving someone a colorful tin of delicious Scottish shortbread rounds, or a box of creamy fondant candies, or maybe some old fashioned gingerbread cookies.
-Give edible Christmas gifts with your personal touch.
+Imagine giving someone a colorful tin of Scottish shortbread rounds, or a box of creamy fondant candies, or maybe some old fashioned gingerbread cookies.
+It's fun to give Christmas food gifts made with love.

 One pound flour, 1/8 teaspoon salt, 1/2 pound butter, 1/4 pound fruit sugar, 2 teaspoons finely shredded candied orange peel.
 Mix and beat well together the butter and sugar, add flour gradually, and salt, then orange peel.